 The above-mentioned policies provide guidance for how development should occur in Los Angeles County in order to reduce the risks from natural and climate-induced hazards.
-Future development projects will be reviewed by the Department of Public Works for compliance with the Building Code standards and will be required to incorporate energy-saving measures consistent with those requirements.
-Therefore, impacts from the Safety Element Update policies will be less than significant.

-b) Conflict with or obstruct a state or local plan for renewal energy or energy efficiency?
+Future development projects will be reviewed by the Department of Public Works for compliance with the Building Code standards and will be required to incorporate energy-saving measures consistent the Safety Element Update policies will be less than signifi airements.
+The erefore, impa acts from b) Conflict with or obstruct a state or local plan for renewal energy or energy efficiency?